vuestorefront/vue-storefront/packages/core/docs/guide/checkout.md

 ## Making an order

-After the user has provided all the information required by our eCommerce, we are ready to *make an order*.
-To do that, we have to call a `make` method from the `useMakeOrder` composable.
+After the user has provided all the information required by your eCommerce, you are ready to *make an order*.
+To do that, you have to call a `make` method from the `useMakeOrder` composable.
 ```js
 import { useMakeOrder } from '{INTEGRATION}';